Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 1. Check that `Results` includes at least one item.
 2. Check that each of the `Results` is present and valid.

-#### TxHeader Application to State

-1. Verify that mintime is lower than the timestamp of the block that includes the transaction.
-2. Verify that maxtime is either zero or is higher than the timestamp of the block that includes the transaction.

 ### Output 1